 To become licensed, applicants have to show that they meet the competencies for the licensing class(es) they apply for.

-The Scheme was developed by the Department of Building and Housing, with extensive input from the building industry.
+The Scheme was developed by the Ministry of Business, Innovation and Employment , with extensive input from the building industry.

 Licensed building practitioners are listed on an online register that members of the public can access to find out whether building professionals are licensed.